medanielle/04-Logic-Pseudocode_IDEs/01_pseudocode/Labs/PseudoLab8.1 Answers.md

 The driver’s speed should be at least the value entered for the speed limit ­(otherwise the driver was not speeding).
 Once correct data has been entered, the program should calculate and display the number of miles per hour over the speed limit that the driver was doing.

+module main()
+                //Declaration
+    declare integer speeder, limit

+            //get speed limit and validate it is between 20-70 mph display "Enter speed limit: "
+    input limit
+    while limit < 20 OR limit > 70
+        Display "The speed limit needs to be 20-70 mph.
+Please try again" input limit
+    end while

+            // get speeder's speed and validat that it is larger than the speed limit display "Enter speed of speeder: "
+    input speeder
+    while speeder < limit
+        Display "The Speed should be bigger than the speed limit ­(otherwise the driver was not speeding)." input speeder
+    end while

+    Display "Your speeder was", (speeder-limit), " mph over the limit"

 # Rock, Paper, Scissors Modification (MANDATORY)

 In a previous Programming Exercise option you were asked to design a program that plays the Rock, Paper, Scissors game.
 In the program, the user enters one of the three strings—"rock", "paper", or "scissors"—at the keyboard.
 Add input validation (with a case-insensitive comparison) to make sure the user enters one of those strings only.